We all know the Google PageSpeed Insights speed test. However, getting a grade of 100 in this Google speed test is not an easy task.

-- Web Lenta: the web is located in the slowest third of Internet pages.
+- Slow Web: the web is located in the slowest third of Internet pages.

-The score that Google shows us is a value ranging from 0 to 100.
+The score shown by Google is a value ranging from 0 to 100.
 A note close to 100 means that the page is extremely fast and that there are no things to optimize.
 And a note close to 0 means there’s a lot of work to be done on the website.

-As for the note, Google thus divides the score:
+As for the note, Google divides the score this way:

-- Good note: Score of 80 or higher.
+- Good grade: Score of 80 or higher

-Why it’s important to have a fast website
+Why is it important to have a fast website?

-According to Google,53 users leave a webpage if it takes more than 3 seconds to load.
-That is, if your website does not load in less than 3 seconds, more than half of your users will go to another website (and they may do so to one of the competition).
+53% of users leave a web page if it takes more than 3 seconds to load.
+That is, if your website does not load in less than 3 seconds, more than half of your users will go to another website.

-And, if that weren’t enough, the study also shows that for every second of loading a website, conversions also decrease.
-Specifically, a 20 fewer conversions for every second that passes.
+Therefore, every second in loading a website decreases conversions.
+Specifically, 20% fewer conversions for every second that passes.